chutommy/currencies/README.md

 ### Currency.GetRate
 GetCurrency provides the current data about one certain currency.
 The data holds the currency code, country of oritign, the description, the last currency value change in percentages, the exchange rate to USD and the time of the last update.

 __GetRateRequest__ defines the request meesage for the GetRate call.
 It needs the base currency and the destination currency.
-Supported currencies are <a href="">here</a>. **TODO**
+Supported currencies are <a href="https://github.com/chutified/currencies#supported-currency-codes">here</a>.

+*Base represents the base currency fot the exchange rate.*<br>
+*Destination represents the destination currency fot the exchange rate.*
 ```proto
 message GetRateRequest {
     string Base = 1;
     string Destination = 2;
 }
 ```
-*Base represents the base currency fot the exchange rate.*
-*Destination represents the destination currency fot the exchange rate.*
 ```json
 {
     "Base":"EUR",